fcambus/spleen/README.md

 ## Trivia

-- Spleen was imported in the OpenBSD src tree in September 2018
+- Spleen was imported in the OpenBSD src tree in [September 2018][23]
-- Spleen is the default font for OpenBSD consoles since January 2019
+- Spleen is the default font for OpenBSD consoles since [January 2019][24]
-- Spleen was imported in the NetBSD src tree in March 2019
+- Spleen was imported in the NetBSD src tree in [March 2019][25]
-- Spleen 12x24 was used in the Haiku [kernel debugger][23] (on high resolution displays) from May 2021 to June 2022
+- Spleen 12x24 was used in the Haiku [kernel debugger][26] (on high resolution displays) from May 2021 to June 2022
-- Spleen was imported in the FreeBSD base system in May 2023
+- Spleen was imported in the FreeBSD base system in [May 2023][27]
-- [msTERM][24], a Terminal program for MailStation devices uses Spleen 5x8
+- [msTERM][28], a Terminal program for MailStation devices uses Spleen 5x8
-- [FBInk][25], a library to print text & images to an eInk Linux framebuffer embeds Spleen 16x32
+- [FBInk][29], a library to print text & images to an eInk Linux framebuffer embeds Spleen 16x32

 [1]: https://www.cambus.net/content/2018/09/spleen-hello.png